XL CHAMPAGNE PITBULL PUPPY

 OK… THIS IS FOR ALL THE PROFESSIONAL TRAINERS OUT THERE.

-This is a just an example, this is not the END ALL BE ALL… We never said its the only way to potty train your puppy.
+This is just an example, this is not the END ALL BE ALL… We never said it's the only way to potty train your puppy.
 This is just how we do it, and we like to help others so please take this for what it is; An Educational Blog…

 ONE LAST THING…

-You can always call me… I love to help and although my life is extremely busy, nothing makes me happier then helping a fellow dog lover over come issues like these.
-If you have any more questions on how to potty train your puppy, don’t hesitates to call or contact me via email.
+You can always call me… I love to help and although my life is extremely busy, nothing makes me happier than helping a fellow dog lover overcome issues like these.
+If you have any more questions on how to potty train your puppy, don't hesitate to call or contact me via email.

 Wanna learn more?

-Check out HOW TO PERFORM CPR ON A DOG its an awesome lesson and can save a puppies life.
+Check out HOW TO PERFORM CPR ON A DOG it's an awesome lesson and can save a puppy's life.